team-apm/apm/CONTRIBUTING.md

 The commit message is automatically checked by [commitlint](https://commitlint.js.org/) at commit time, and the commit will fail if it does not follow the conventions.

-Since [standard-version](https://github.com/conventional-changelog/standard-version) is used to output the changelog, commits that contain new features or bug fixes should especially follow this convention.
+Since [Standard Version](https://github.com/conventional-changelog/standard-version) is used to output the changelog, commits that contain new features or bug fixes should especially follow this convention.

 ### How to Commit

-To simplify the generation of commit messages, [commitizen](https://commitizen.github.io/cz-cli/) has been introduced.
+To simplify the generation of commit messages, [Commitizen](https://commitizen.github.io/cz-cli/) has been introduced.

 Use `yarn cm` when committing.